 …I met the bride to be and her bridesmaid/sister in the bridal suite for preparation photos.
 It’s always fun to shoot the preparation as there are so many unexpected moments and beautiful details to shoot.

 The celebrations went on with drinking and dancing into the late night.
-When the couple and their guests are this relaxed, it gives great opportunity for lots of unplanned documentary-style shots, which tell a great story.
+When the couple and their guests are this relaxed, it gives a great opportunity for lots of unplanned documentary-style shots.
+They tell a great story.

 Dress and Accessories – Vus Bridal wadebridge